Table of contents

 Check your Wi-Fi security type on macOS

 Checking the Wi-Fi security type on macOS is straightforward.
-Simply press and hold the Option key and select the Wi-Fi icon in the toolbar.
+Simply press and hold the Option key and select the Wi-Fi icon in the toolbar or Control Center.
 This will display the details of the network that you’re currently using, including its security type.

 Check your Wi-Fi security type on Windows

-On Windows 10, you can use the following steps to determine your Wi-Fi security type:
+On Windows 10 and 11, you can use the following steps to determine your Wi-Fi security type:

 - Locate and select the Wi-Fi Connection icon in the taskbar